juice-shop/multi-juicer/readme.md

+# WrongSecrets CTF Party
+_Powered by MultiJuicer_

+This is a fork of MultiJuicer, which is now being rebuilt in order to server WrongSecret in creating CTFs.
+The tracking isssue of the first endavour can be found at https://github.com/commjoen/wrongsecrets/issues/403 .

+**This is by no means ready for anything, and work in progress.**

+Original readme:

 ![MultiJuicer, Multi User Juice Shop Platform](./images/multijuicer-cover.svg)

 Running CTFs and Security Trainings with [OWASP Juice Shop](https://github.com/bkimminich/juice-shop) is usually quite tricky, Juice Shop just isn't intended to be used by multiple users at a time.